Trust For Public Land

 • Latinx and Hispanic communities in underserved urban areas

-• School communities (Community Schoolyards program)
+• School communities (Community Schoolyards programme)

 Key Takeaways for Grant Writers